kimho314/spring-jdbc-basic/README.md

-# Summary of study n Spring DB
+# Summary of study in Spring DB